 Digital marketing for startups is the best way forward, since a good digital strategy allows startups to test messages, generate leads, and close deals now: all on a tight budget.
 But how do you get started with digital marketing for startups?

 How's your Digital Marketing?

 Step 1: Build Your Persona

 The first step in digital marketing for startups is to look at your target buyer.
 Here, I don’t mean, “what company does he/she work for”, I mean WHO is the human being that you’re selling to.
 It is almost a truism to say that people buy from people not companies but in this case it is critical to take the time to understand who the buyer is.

-Where do they live?
-What is their ambition?
-What do they read?
-What challenges do they face?
+Think about where they live, the challenges they face and even where they get their news.
 Once you have built up a detailed persona, the next step is to test that persona and the problem you think they have out.